Covid safety before world records as 25,000 run the Berlin Marathon - RFI

 Berlin (AFP)

-Mark Milde, the race director of the Berlin Marathon, says the priority is on safety -- rather than world records -- for this Sunday's race to ensure the expected field of 25,000 elite athletes and hobby runners make it to the finish line free of Covid-19.
+The race director of the Berlin Marathon says the priority is on safety -- rather than world records -- for this Sunday's race to ensure the expected field of 25,000 elite athletes and amateur runners make it to the finish line free of Covid-19.

-After a two-year hiatus due to the pandemic, this year's race over 42.195 kilometres (26.2 miles), will be the first of the world's six major marathons to take place with a mass start since the coronavirus forced the cancellation of many large-scale sports events in 2020.
+After a two-year hiatus due to the pandemic, this year's race will be the first of the world's six major marathons to have a mass start since the coronavirus forced the cancellation of many large-scale sports events in 2020.

-The Berlin Marathon's flat course has a deserved reputation for being fast as it twists through the German capital.
+The Berlin Marathon's flat course has a deserved reputation for producing fast times as it passes through the German capital.

-The current official men's world marathon record was set in Berlin three years ago when Kenya's Eliud Kipchoge ran a jaw-dropping two hours, one minute and 39 seconds.
+The men's world marathon record was set in Berlin three years ago when Kenya's Eliud Kipchoge ran a jaw-dropping two hours, one minute and 39 seconds.

 It was the eleventh time a men's or women's world marathon record had fallen in Berlin.